tripledio/tripledio.github.io/_posts/2019-04-09-event-storming-a-restaurant.md

 ![Receptionist Proces](/img/posts/events-restaurant/processFlowReceptionist.png)

 Once they are seated, the waiter that is assigned to their table is triggered to bring them their menus, let them order their drinks and dishes.
-The waiter places the table drink order at the bar and continues serving other tables.
-When the drinks are ready the waiter is triggered
+The waiter places the table's drink order at the bar and continues serving other tables.
+When the drinks are ready the waiter is triggered.

 ![Waiter drinks Proces](/img/posts/events-restaurant/processFlowWaiterDrinks.png)

-When the waiter serves the drinks, that is typically also the time that the dinner order is taken.
+When the waiter serves the drinks, it is typically also the time that the dinner order is taken.
 The waiter will place the order for the table in the kitchen.
 From the waiter's perspective, the kitchen is an external system.
-They place their order ins, and the dishes will be coming out in the correct order, grouped by a table.
-But the kitchen of course also has a highly complex flow
+They place their order in, and the dishes will be coming out in the correct order, grouped by a table.
+But the kitchen of course also has a highly complex flow.

 ![Waiter food Proces](/img/posts/events-restaurant/processFlowWaiterFood.png)